Thanks to an amazing location in Florida and epic faculty

 This upper level class takes you to the Atlantic and Gulf Coasts of Florida to apply what you’ve learned in intro classes.
 Includes aerial reconnaissance missions.

-Our location gives us easy access a wide variety of marine species in diverse coastal habitats, from sea grass beds to beaches and mangroves.
+Our location gives us easy access to a wide variety of marine species in diverse coastal habitats, from sea grass beds to beaches and mangroves.

 In addition to our own fleet of teaching vessels moored on campus in our private marina, Marine Science students learn aboard large research vessels owned by the Florida Institute of Oceanography.